Wells Gray Provincial Park murders: Sentencing

 On April 16, 1984, David Shearing pleaded guilty to six counts of murder.
 In his ten-minute summation, Supreme Court Justice Harry McKay described the crime as "a cold-blooded and senseless execution of six defenceless and innocent people...a slaughter that devastated three generations in a single bound.
 What a tragedy.
 What a waste, and for what?"
 He sentenced Shearing to life in prison with no eligibility for parole for 25 years.
 This was the maximum possible penalty for second-degree murder and the first time in Canadian history that it had been handed out.

 Crimes

-It was only after his sentencing that the true nature of Shering's crimes was revealed.
+It was only after his sentencing that the true nature of Shearing's crimes was revealed.
 When questioned by Sgt.
 Eastham after the sentencing, he said that on August 10, he had stalked the victims at their campsite and shot the adults with a .22-caliber Remington Model 572 pump-action rifle.
 This allowed him to kidnap the girls who he kept alive for a week, raping Janet, and then killing them: on August 16, Shearing shot Karen in the back of the head; the next day on August 17, he killed Janet the same way.